 Since you can’t smell glass even when it’s burning, it’s easier to use in public without detection.
 In addition to recreational use, some people use it to stay alert at work.
 Sometimes, those who abuse the substance smoke for days then sleep 24 hours or longer.

 What Meth Rehab Is Like During Your Stay

 Now that you can answer the question of what is glass and know the difference between glass and meth, you may be wondering what treatment is like at Crestview Recovery.
 If you are struggling with meth abuse, quitting abruptly may lead to severe symptoms.
 Medical Professionals and psychiatric resources available here to help you through the transition, which may include:

 - Mood swings

 At Crestview Recovery, we host up to 30 clients from the Pacific Northwest and beyond.
-If you live in Portland, Oregon, Montana or Idaho and have meth or other drug abuse disorders, don’t hesitate to contact us.
-Our programs include dual diagnosis, trauma therapy and other treatment tailored to meet your needs.
+If you live in Portland, Oregon, Montana, or Idaho and have meth or other drug abuse disorders, don’t hesitate to contact us.
+Our addiction treatment programs include dual diagnosis treatment, trauma therapy, and other treatment tailored to meet your needs.

 If you or someone you love might benefit from a structured treatment program, contact professionals to walk you through the process.
 Crestview Recovery has medical detox and recovery support services for holistic healing opportunities.
 It takes a lot of courage to turn your back on your substance abuse disorder.
 Now, let us help you move forward.

-Lifelong sobriety and recovery are the ultimate goal but you get there one step at a time.
+Lifelong sobriety and recovery are the ultimate goals, but you get there one step at a time.
 To schedule a stay at Crestview Recovery’s meth addiction program, give us a call at 866.262.0531.